sbazhko/blog/content/posts/post2.md

 However, in production setup it is usually insufficient to run a single container.
 Usually you have multiple services that communicate with each other.
 Moreover, some services should be isolated from other groups.
 Also usually you need at least 1 replica of the container for redundancy if service crashes.
 Similarly, you would like to adapt to the incoming load by increasing the number of containers or decreasing them.
 You would also like to distribute load evenly accross your services, so that one service is not over or under utilized.
 As you can see all very much like with VMs, except that containers can usually start much faster like a program on your computer is started much faster, than booting OS and then starting the program.

 This is where container orchestrators come in.
 In standalone setups, you'd use **Docker Compose** or similar tools for local orchestration.
-Nowadays the most popular container orchestration tool is Kubernetes, but in this video we talk about AWS, so on AWS, what you use is either Amazon EKS or **Amazon ECS (Elastic Container Service)**.
+Nowadays the most popular container orchestration tool is Kubernetes, but in this article we talk about AWS, so on AWS, what you use is either Amazon EKS or **Amazon ECS (Elastic Container Service)**.
 I would like to talk about the latter, because it is much faster and easier to get it running, than creating your own, even though managed kubernetes cluster.

 **So, ECS** is a fully managed container orchestration service that helps run, stop, and manage containers.
 Let’s discuss the most important components of it: